Greystoke, Cumbria: St Andrew's Church

 St Andrew's is a major church building due to its size, which is considerable for such a small parish.

 Two of the first parsons were influential Savoyards.
 Firstly Henri of Grandson younger brother of the important friend and envoy of King Edward I of England, Otto de Grandson.
 Henri of Grandson would later become Bishop of Verdun then not in France but an important bishopric within the Holy Roman Empire.
 He was followed as parson by his relative Gérard of Vuippens who would also become an important diplomat for King Edward I of England in negotiating an end to the war with King Philip IV of France and later Bishop of Lausanne.

 It was refounded as a collegiate church in 1382, by William, 14th Baron Greystoke, for a master, seven chaplains and six chantry priests.
 However the present building, in the Perpendicular style, is reckoned to date from the 16th and 17th centuries.
 It had a restoration in 1818, and then in 1848-49 it had another restoration under the architect Anthony Salvin.
 The nave is narrow, but the aisles are wide, with big windows, but it has no clerestory or west window.
 There are a number of effigies, including William, 14th Baron, and John, 16th Baron.

 The east window is filled with many fragments of 16th century glass illustrating the apocyphal story of the Acts of Saints Andrew and Matthias in the City of the Man-eaters.

 There is an impressive memorial to Henry Charles Howard of Greystoke, designed by Sir Robert Lorimer in the Arts and Crafts style, which dates from 1914.

 There are six bells which are hung for ringing in the English full-circle style.

+Today, the church hosts a thriving and welcoming church community, Greystoke Church.